"

 Campaign Metrics Case Study: Citizen Watch

-To help gauge their progress and understand how well different dimensions of the campaign were working, they tracked a variety of metrics, with one KPI being the number of Facebook followers.
-Over the course of the campaign, they had impressive results.
+To help gauge their progress and understand how well different dimensions of the campaign were working, they tracked a variety of metrics, with one key performance indicator (KPI) being the number of Facebook followers.
+Throughout the campaign, they achieved impressive results.
 In addition to blowing through their goal of getting 100,000 followers, Citizen saw the following results from consumers who participated in campaign activities:

-By tracking these metrics across different offers and campaigns, Citizen was able to gauge which activities were the best received and use this information to improve the effectiveness of future campaigns.
-The company has used these insights to expand promotional activities to other forms of social media and other types of engagement activities.[1]
+By tracking these metrics across different offers and campaigns, Citizen was able to gauge which activities were most well-received and use this information to improve the effectiveness of future campaigns.
+The company has leveraged these insights to expand its promotional activities to other social media platforms and various engagement activities.[1]

 1. Citizen Watch Drives Social Engagement With Interactive Content. (n.d.).
 SnapApp.http://cdn.snapapp.com/site/images/resources/SnapApp-CaseStudy-CitizenWatch.pdf